ImageMagick/Usage-Markdown/basics/index.md

    +gravity falls back to 'None' or no gravity).

    A few of these also get saved with images when written.
-Specifically the GIF format will save an the -background and -bordercolor as part of the images attributes, however these are normally ignored by programs which read these images.
+Specifically the GIF format will save the -background and -bordercolor as part of the image's attributes, however these are normally ignored by programs which read these images.

-You may have noticed that some settings are used in multiple places. for example  -density
+You may have noticed that some settings are used in multiple places.
+For example,  -density

   * used in reading in many vector format images like Postscript, PDF, and WMF image formats.